mautinobruno/mautinobruno/README.en.md

 ![](https://komarev.com/ghpvc/?username=mautinobruno&style=for-the-badge&label=Profile+visits&color=lightgray)

 Hi, I'm Bruno Mautino.
 I am a Software Engineering student at [UNITEC](https://www.unitec.mx/) interested in anything that has numbers involved.
-I was born in Araucanía, Chile but now I am living in Tlaxcala, México. 🌎

 I program mainly in PHP because it is the language that interests me the most and most of the software of sites that I usually work with use that language, but soon I will learn more to increase my job opportunities. 💻